-We performed extensive experimental validation on a large clinical anesthesia dataset we collected.
-We first evaluated PCQL using the Off-Policy Evaluation method commonly used in ORL, and PCQL was predicted to achieve better performance than all baselines, including the human anesthesiologists' policy and the other RL methods.
-Next, we evaluated different RL algorithms trained on retrospective data considering the clinical dose by anesthesiologists as the reference dose.
-Thanks to the policy constraint regularization term, PCQL agrees better with the anesthesiologist's policy than other RL baselines and has the lowest error in both MAPE and RMSE metrics.
-We further analyzed the dose usage of PCQL, which is expected to use lower total drug doses to maintain the patient's vital signs within the target interval compared to the anesthesiologist's clinical strategy.
-We also found that the dose recommended by PCQL exhibited a stronger correlation with patient vital sign information and a faster adjustment frequency compared to the anesthesiologist's policy, suggesting the future possibility of accurate anesthesia automation.
-In addition, we analyzed PCQL confidence intervals, and visualized experimental results showed that PCQL confidence intervals covered most anesthesiologists' policies, which increased the model's credibility and reliability.
-Finally, we used an interpretable method, SHAP, to analyze the decision results of the model to increase the transparency of the automated anesthesia control system, which is relevant for anesthesiologists to use the system.
+We conducted extensive experimental validation using a large clinical anesthesia dataset that we collected.
+Initially, we evaluated PCQL using the Off-Policy Evaluation method commonly employed in ORL.
+Our results suggested that PCQL outperformed all baselines, including human anesthesiologists' policies and other RL methods.
+Subsequently, we evaluated different RL algorithms trained on retrospective data considering the clinical dose by anesthesiologists as the reference dose.
+Owing to the policy constraint regularization term, PCQL agrees better with the anesthesiologist's policy than other RL baselines and has the lowest error in both MAPE and RMSE metrics.
+We further analyzed PCQL's dose usage and observed that it required lower total drug doses to maintain patients' vital signs within the target interval compared to the anesthesiologist's clinical strategy.
+Moreover, PCQL's recommended dose exhibited a stronger correlation with patient vital sign information and a faster adjustment frequency than the anesthesiologist's policy, indicating the potential for accurate and personalized automated anesthesia.
+We also analyzed PCQL's confidence intervals and found that they encompassed most anesthesiologists' policies, thereby bolstering the model's credibility and reliability.
+Finally, we utilized SHAP, an interpretable method, to analyze the model's decision results and enhance the transparency of the automated anesthesia control system, which is pertinent for anesthesiologists' utilization of the system.